BillSchofield/billschofield.github.io/_in_progress/dealing-with-tensions.md

 Ignore it.
 Maybe it’s just not worth worrying about.

 Addressing the source of the tension
-ThoughtWorkers are supposed to challenge the status quo Is there a policy or responsibility at your level of scope that could address it Broadcast the issue to those who could address it at their level of scope
+Agile Consultants are supposed to challenge the status quo Is there a policy or responsibility at your level of scope that could address it Broadcast the issue to those who could address it at their level of scope